joshbegley/nyt-latest/README.md

 `By Matthew Bloch`\
 https://nytimes.com/interactive/2022/09/05/world/asia/typhoon-hinnamnor-tracking-map.html?searchResultPosition=5

-**CVS to Acquire Signify, a Home Health Care Provider, for $8 Billion**\
+**CVS Makes $8 Billion Bet on the Return of the House Call**\
-`The deal would cement the drugstore chain’s move away from its traditional roots.`\
+`The deal for Signify Health, which has a network of doctors who make home visits, would cement the drugstore chain’s move away from its traditional roots.`\
 https://nytimes.com/2022/09/05/business/cvs-signify-health.html?searchResultPosition=6

 **Ukraine Nuclear Plant Pulled Off Line After Shelling Kindles Blaze**\